 Add Facebook event

-People who sought asylum in Australia have been detained for over seven years by the Australian Government, first in harsh conditions in PNG and Nauru for six years.
+People who sought asylum in Australia have been detained for nearly a decade by the Australian Government, first in harsh conditions in PNG and Nauru

 The rally is calling for: